infinum/dotnet-handbook/Git/Commits.md

 #### Be meaningful and consistent

-- Changes should be organized into as small groups of related changes as possible and all the groups should be committed separately (similar to Single Responsibility Principle)
+- Organize changes into small groups of related changes.
+All groups should be committed separately (similar to Single Responsibility Principle)
-- Author should be able to describe in simple terms what change will be introduced by applying the commit
+- Author should be able to describe in simple terms what changes by applying the commit

 #### Write a commit message using imperative present tense

 - Describes what happens if/when a particular commit is applied
-- Past tense can also be used if that's a team's decision; in general, any of the two ways of writing a message is allowed as long as it is consistently applied and fits client and project needs
+- Past tense can be used if that's a team's decision; in general, any of the two ways of writing a message is allowed as long as it is consistently applied and fits client and project needs
 	- NOTE 1: Present tense verbs tend to be shorter than past tense verbs, which makes messages written that way shorter
- 	- NOTE 2: Imperative messages are more readable and applicable when branch/commit is reviewed before it's merged; past tense messages can be useful when reviewing past commits
+ 	- NOTE 2: Imperative messages are more readable and applicable when branch/commit is reviewed before it's merged; past tense messages are useful when reviewing past commits

 ### Examples of bad commit messages